GUIDE 2025

 Annual report

-The annual reports can also be technical reports in some cases.
-However, mostly they include stock performance, financial information, new product information, and key developments.
+The annual reports can also be technical in some cases.
+However, mostly, they include stock performance, financial information, new product information, and key developments.

 Technical writers who develop annual reports must compile all the necessary information and present it in an attractive form.
-It’s crucial to use creative writing and excellent communication skills to ensure that the maximum amount of information appears clearly and completely.
+It’s crucial to use creative writing and excellent communication skills to ensure that the maximum amount of information appears clearly.

-If the company is technical, such as a robotics company, the technical writer needs to develop a technical communication method that’s easy to digest.
+If the company is technical, such as a robotics company, the technical writer needs to develop technical concepts that are easy to digest.

-You can check out some annual report examples and templates here
+You can check out some examples of annual report templates here.

 8. Business Plans